DheetchanyaMohan/Insight-Gazer/README.md

 ## 📄 License
 MIT License

-🧠 Built as part of a weekend project by Dheetchanya Mohan to explore generative AI for product intelligence.

 ---

 Let me know if you'd like me to include a **screenshots section**, badges, or split this into multiple sections for Vercel/Vite/etc.